 English Language Arts/Language 2: Participate actively in discussions, listen to the ideas of others, and ask and answer relevant questions.

-ELA Focus Skills: Follow Directions, Predicting, Speaking and Listening, Vocabulary
+ELA Focus Skills: Predicting, Speaking and Listening, Vocabulary

-- Why do you think Lydia’s marker rolled down the ramp faster than Max’s marker?
+- Why do you think the block moved differently than the ball?